Deborah James: Big C presenter feels 'utterly loved' as donations top £1m

 James has kept her thousands of followers on social media updated with candid accounts of her treatment.

-Announcing the news of her move to at-home palliative on her Instagram page - @bowelbabe - on Monday, she said it was "the message I never wanted to write", describing the last six months as "heart-breaking" but also adding that she is "surrounded by love".
+Announcing the news on Monday of her move to at-home palliative care on her Instagram page she said it was "the message I never wanted to write", describing the last six months as "heart-breaking" but also adding that she is "surrounded by love".

 James said her cancer was no longer being actively treated and instead the focus was on ensuring she was not in pain - allowing her to spend time with her "incredible family", who were all around her.